dmytri/cabinet/CONVENTIONS.md

 # === <priority_rules> ===
 priority_rules:
   - CRITICAL: Never suggest or make any code changes in response to test output unless the user explicitly requests a fix or modification.
-  - If the user shares test output, errors, or failures, only describe or explain the output.
-Do not propose, suggest, or provide any code changes unless the user clearly asks for a fix, update, or modification.
   - If a user request is ambiguous or does not clearly ask for a code change, always ask for clarification before suggesting or making any code changes.
   - This rule overrides all other conventions and applies to all files, code, and documentation.
 # === </priority_rules> ===